openebs/mayastor-docs/reference/basic-architecture.md

 ### io-engine

 The io-engine pod encapsulates Mayastor containers, which implement the I/O path from the block devices at the persistence layer, up to the relevant initiators on the worker nodes mounting volume claims.

-The instance of the Mayastor running inside the container performs four major classes of functions:
+The Mayastor process running inside this container performs four major functions:
 - Creates and manages DiskPools hosted on that node.
 - Creates, exports, and manages volume controller objects hosted on that node.
 - Creates and exposes replicas from DiskPools hosted on that node over NVMe-TCP.